Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Instability regimes

-Hence the prediction we should compare with our results is the \textit{specular} of equation \eqref{eq:KH-hydro-freq-finite}, that is, while going from the edge of the Brillouin zone towards decreasing Bloch momenta, a linear increase of the instability rate that then \textit{bends} because of the finite width of the vorticity layer.
-This is exactly what we observe in the lower plot of the first case in Figure \ref{fig:spectra-multi}.
-The suppression of the instability predicted in the hydrodynamic case is instead not observed here.
-This can be interpreted with the fact that the threshold for the suppression $k_T\gtrsim 0.6/\delta$ is fixed by the width of the shear layer, that in our case is velocity-dependent and given by \eqref{eq:layer-width}; according to that scaling $0.6/\delta_v>(M/\h)v$, so that the hydrodynamic suppression threshold lies outside of the Brillouin zone.
-This means that the quantized nature of our shear layer removes the high-$k_T$ behaviour of the hydrodynamic prediction.
+Notice that the suppression of the instability predicted in the hydrodynamic case at higher $k_H$ is instead not observed here.
+This can be interpreted with the fact that the threshold for the suppression $k_H\gtrsim 0.6/\delta$ is fixed by the width of the shear layer, that in our case is velocity-dependent and is given by \eqref{eq:layer-width}; according to that scaling $0.6/\delta>\frac{M}{\h}\frac{\Delta v}{2}$, so that the hydrodynamic suppression threshold lies outside of the Brillouin zone.
+This means that the quantized nature of our shear layer removes the high-$k_H$ behaviour of the hydrodynamic prediction.

-Notice that, while the Bloch momentum $K$ of the fluctuation field $\delta\psi$ is the most natural one to consider in our approach, $k_T$ is the one that determines the spatial behaviour of density fluctuations $\delta n=2Re(\Psi_v^*\delta\psi)$.
-Hence the $K=0$ dominating instability in the KHI regime, corresponding to a fluctuation $\delta\psi$ that (apart from the periodic part of the Bloch function) is constant throughout the system, corresponds to a density variation $\delta n=2Re(\Psi_v^*\delta\psi) \sim \cos(\frac{Mv}{\h}x)$, that has correctly an opposite sign on neighboring vortices.
+As a last comment it is interesting to note that, while the Bloch wavenumber $K$ of the fluctuation field $\delta\psi$ is the most natural parameter to consider in our approach, the spatial behaviour of density fluctuations $\delta n=2Re(\Psi_{\Delta v}^*\delta\psi)$ is determined by $k_H$.
+Hence the $K=0$ dominating instability in the KHI regime corresponds to a fluctuation $\delta\psi$ that (apart from the periodic part of the Bloch function) is constant throughout the system and thus corresponds to a density variation $\delta n=2Re(\Psi_{\Delta v}^*\delta\psi) \sim \cos(\frac{M}{\h}\frac{\Delta v}{2}x)$, that correctly has opposite signs on neighboring vortices.